How is Zeffy free?

 Host your compliant raffle with the help of Zeffy

-Now that you know the legal compliance details of hosting a raffle in Indiana, you’re off to a great start in planning your fundraiser.
-While selling raffle tickets online in Indiana is not permitted right now, Zeffy’s 100% free raffle software can help you manage your raffles and events, track progress, and engage participants.
+Now that you know the legal compliance details of hosting a raffle in Indiana, you're off to a great start in planning your fundraiser.
+While selling raffle tickets online in Indiana is not permitted right now, Zeffy's zero-fee raffle software — trusted by more than 100,000 nonprofits who have raised over $2 billion on the platform — can help you manage your raffles and events, track progress, and engage participants.

 We also compiled a quick and easy checklist to help you plan your most successful raffle yet while remaining compliant with Indiana raffle laws.